mahdi-shafiei/uvadlc_notebooks/docs/index.rst

 The notebooks are there to help you understand the material and teach you details of the PyTorch framework, including PyTorch Lightning.
 Further, we provide one-to-one translations of the notebooks to JAX+Flax as alternative framework.

-The notebooks are presented in the first hour of every group tutorial session.
+The notebooks are presented in the tutorial session.
+We will highlight the most relevant parts of the notebooks and give you the opportunity to ask questions.
-During the tutorial sessions, we will present the content and explain the implementation of the notebooks.
-You can decide yourself whether you just want to look at the filled notebook, want to try it yourself, or code along during the practical session.
 The notebooks are not directly part of any mandatory assignments on which you would be graded or similarly.
 However, we encourage you to get familiar with the notebooks and experiment or extend them yourself.
 Further, the content presented will be relevant for the graded assignment and exam.